-Criminology at The Open University has an established reputation for critical scholarship, which is informed by a dynamic and thriving research environment.
-Our research programmes take a critical approach to ‘taken-for-granted’ assumptions about ‘crime’, ‘the criminal’ and/or ‘justice’, including a critical interrogation of the meaning of criminology as a discipline.
+Social Policy and Criminology at The Open University has an established reputation for critical scholarship, which is informed by a dynamic and thriving research environment.
+Our research programmes take a critical approach to ‘taken-for-granted’ assumptions about ‘crime’, ‘the criminal’ and/or ‘justice’, including a critical interrogation of the meaning of Criminology as a discipline.

 This is not an exclusive list of research areas.
-Other ongoing research projects relate, for example, to: the criminalisation of homelessness; sexual and other forms of violence; the governance of disengaged youth; gendered harms in social justice movements; and the implications of Scottish nationalism for criminal justice policies.
+Other ongoing research projects relate, for example, to: the criminalisation of young people’s non-participation in work, education or training and of homelessness; sexual and other forms of violence; the governance of disengaged youth; gendered harms in social justice movements; music subcultures, countercultures and social movements, and the implications of Scottish nationalism for criminal justice policies.

-Staff in this research area are members of the Harm and Evidence Research Collaborative (HERC), previously known as the International Centre for Comparative Criminological Research (ICCCR).
+Staff in this research area are members of the Harm and Evidence Research Collaborative (HERC).

 Potential research projects

-For guidance on choosing a research project, please visit our website.
+We are open to receiving proposals on a wide range of research projects on this broad topic.
+Please see guidance on choosing a research project.
 Information there will help you identify and articulate your research project, and tells you who to contact to discuss it with before writing your proposal and submitting an application.